 Ex-captain charged under 505(a)

-In a related development, a court in Yangon region’s Taikkyi township on Friday refused bail to ex-army captain-turned-activist Nay Myo Zin who has also been charged under Article 505(a), during his first court appearance, the former officer said.
+In a related development, a court in Yangon region’s Taikkyi township on Friday refused bail to ex-army captain-turned-activist Nay Myo Zin who has also been charged under Section 505(a), during his first court appearance, the former officer said.

 The Myanmar Army filed a criminal defamation lawsuit against Nay Myo Zin for comments he made about amending the country’s 2008 constitution during a rally in Ayeyawaddy region’s Ahpyauk township on April 1.
 The military filed its complaint two days later.